mapluisch/TripoSR-for-Unity/README.md

 ### General Settings
 - `autoAddMesh`: When enabled, the generated mesh is automatically added to the Unity scene as GameObject.
+- `autoAddPhysicsComponents`: Whether or not to automatically add physics components (i.e., convex `MeshCollider` and `Rigidbody`) to the generated mesh.
 - `autoFixRotation`: If enabled, will automatically correct the wrong object rotation after adding the mesh to the scene.
 - `moveAndRename`: Moves and renames the output `.obj` file based on the input image's filename if enabled.
 - `moveAndRenamePath`: The directory to which the `.obj` file will be moved.
 Must start with `Assets/`.